DebbieQ/DebbieQ/README.md

 - 👋 Hi, I’m Deborah Quarshie
 - 👀 I’m interested in Cloud DevOps
-- 🌱 I’m currently enrolled in the ALX-T Cloud DevOps Engineer nanodegree program sponsored by ALX
+- 🌱 I enrolled in the ALX-T Cloud DevOps Engineer nanodegree program sponsored by ALX
 - 👩‍💻 I work as a Datacenter DevOps Engineer in charge of storage
 - 📫 You can reach me on debbiequarsh@gmail.com